esgn/istsos-docker/README.md

 ## Create ISTsos demo service

+Follow the istSOS tutorial for [creating a new service instance](http://istsos.org/en/latest/doc/ws_instances.html#creating-a-new-service-instance).
+Use the name "demo" as stated in the tutorial.

+## Create ISTsos demo procedures

 Log into the istSOS container by creating a new instance of the container's shell.
 ```
     $ docker exec -ti istsos-2.3.3 /bin/sh